C2SM/git-course/README.md

 ### 3. Installing Python

-To install Python, we recommend the [instructions from realpython](https://realpython.com/installing-python/), but of course many other instructions will do as well.
+To install Python, we recommend the [instructions from Real Python](https://realpython.com/installing-python/), but of course many other instructions will do as well.

 ### 4. Installing JupyterLab (Beginner's Course only)